 Developed by Dr. Sharon Stanley, Somatic Transformation is a life-span approach to the healing of acute and chronic stress trauma.
 This creative therapeutic approach elicits the body's innate wisdom and facilitates transformational change.
 It combines research in the fields of attachment, empathy, brain development, autonomic regulation of the nervous system, trauma studies and ancient practices of healing.

 Somatic Transformation builds on the principles of Positive Psychology and insights gleaned from neurobiology to attend to the subtle, right brain injuries of attachment losses.
 Allan Schore PhD reports that all lasting therapeutic change for people suffering from trauma requires right brain healing strategies.

 Click here for more information on Somatic Transformation

 Somatic Experiencing® (SE)

 Dr. Levine acknowledges that traumatic events are not always major incidents.
-Even a minor auto accident can cause a trauma
+Even a minor auto accident can cause a trauma response.

-©2006-2019 Monica Kingsbury
+©2006-2021 Monica Kingsbury